LuizFlavioPinto/Insta-Bot/README.md

 - Install the puppeteer library using npm: "npm install puppeteer"

 - Change the username/e-mail and password for yours at config.json

+- Change the hastag for the ones that you want